dusk-network/dusk-protocol/consensus/basics/README.md

 In turn, a *Stake* is defined as:
 $$S_\mathcal{P}=(Amount, Height),$$
 where $\mathcal{P}$ is the provisioner that owns the stake, $Amount$ is the quantity of locked Dusks, and $Height$ is the height of the block where the lock action took place (i.e., when the *stake* transaction was included).
-The minimum value for a stake is defined by the [global parameter][env] $MinStake$, and is currently equivalent to 1000 Dusk.
+The minimum value for a stake is defined by the [global parameter][saenv] $MinStake$, and is currently equivalent to 1000 Dusk.

 The stake amount of each provisioner directly influences the probability of being extracted by the [Deterministic Sortition][dsa] algorithm: the higher the stake, the more the provisioner will be extracted on average.

 ### Epochs and Eligibility
 Participation in the consensus protocol is marked by *epochs*.
-Each epoch corresponds to a fixed number of blocks, defined by the [global parameter][env] $Epoch$ (currently equal to 2160).
+Each epoch corresponds to a fixed number of blocks, defined by the [global parameter][saenv] $Epoch$ (currently equal to 2160).
 <!-- TODO: why 2160 ? -->

 The *Provisioners Set* during an epoch is fixed: all `stake` and `unstake` operations take effect at the beginning of an epoch.
 We refer to this property as *epoch stability*.